 If you do not know how to write tests for your patch, you can make an incomplete pull request and the core team will give you some hints or perhaps someone else from the community will step in.

-Some type of features or bugs cannot be tested automatically.
-In such cases, make sure to create a manual test (see this one for instance).
+Some types of features or bugs cannot be tested automatically.
+In such cases, create a manual test (see this one for instance).

 To see manual tests in the Bender.js dashboard you need to change the filter from

 Once your patch is ready, tested and committed, push your branch to your CKEditor fork: